johngarciadev/johngarciadev/README.md

 ![Twitter Follow](https://img.shields.io/twitter/follow/johngarciadev?color=x&style=for-the-badge)

 I started to work as a Technical Support Engineer just after my graduation in 2009.
-After working for 10 years in the same position in many companies, I decided to change my focusing and started to update my previous academic knowledge about programming and software development, joining to a bootcamp to learn about programming languages and new technologies.
+After working for 10 years in the same position in different companies, I decided to change my focusing and joined to a bootcamp to learn about programming languages and new technologies.

 There I met again with C. I had an interesting experience learning more details about this language, even more than when I learn about it for the first time in the school.
 Also I started to fall in love with the Linux Command Line and the CLI.
 My world has changed since then.